shubhishukla10/Whispering_MLaaS/README.md

 First, create a separate virtual environment for the countermeasure.
 To implement the countermeasure for PyTorch on a local system, we require to install the PyTorch library from source.
 Follow the following reference to build PyTorch from source : https://github.com/pytorch/pytorch#from-source)

-Once the PyTorch has been installed from source on your system.
-Make the following changes to the file *pytorch/aten/src/ATen/native/cpu/MaxPoolKernel.cpp*:
+Once the PyTorch has been successfully installed from source on your system.
+Make the following changes to the file *pytorch/aten/src/ATen/native/cpu/MaxPoolKernel.cpp* and build PyTorch again:

 Replace the following code snippet:
 ```